-This Kale and Quinoa Skillet is made in one pan and is SO easy and full of flavour.
-It’s a perfect dinner for a cold night that your family will love!
+This Kale Quinoa and Mushroom Skillet is made in one pan and is SO easy and full of flavour.
+It’s a healthy dinner that your whole family will love!

 Dear peeps out there in internetz landz,